GrofGraf/laravel-contact-form/README.md

 ### Overriding configurations

 To override configuration file, run `php artisan vendor:publish --tag=config` command, that will create `config/contact.php` file.
 By editing this file you can choose between different [configuration options]('https://github.com/GrofGraf/laravel-contact-form/tree/master/src/config/contact.php'), like enabling or disabling autoreply and human verification, adding addresses to mail carbon copy (cc), or choosing attachment mime types.
-> If you don't want to publish configuration file, you can override some options by assigning variables in `.env` file
+> If you don't want to publish configuration file, you can override some options by assigning variables in `.env` file.

 ### Overriding views